 Use the search bar at the top of the page to browse for your gene of interest, using the HUGO Gene Nomenclature.

-Your cell line could be delivered next week!
+Your cell line could be delivered within 3 weeks!

 Alternatively, if you can't find your cell line of interest, see our custom cell lines service:

 Advantages of Horizon's knockin cell lines:

 Isogenic cell lines allow the role of specific genes to be studied without the influence of other factors.
 A suite of the most common and clinically relevant mutations EGFR mutants [EGFR ∆E746-A750; EGFR L858R, EGFR T790M] were generated.
 The data below demonstrates the sensitivity profiles of these mutations to the anti-proliferative effects of the EGFR inhibitors gefitinib and erlotinib in 96hr proliferation assays.

 Isogenic cell lines allow the role of specific genes to be studied without the influence of other factors.
 The data above shows the anti-proliferative effects of the EGFR inhibitors gefitinib and erlotinib on cell lines containing different engineered EGFR mutants [EGFR ∆E746-A750; EGFR L858R, EGFR T790M] in 96hr proliferation assays.

 A double-strand break is introduced by targeting the CRISPR-Cas9 to a specific site in the genome, in the presence of a suitably designed homologous donor sequence.